BURRELL SPECIAL SCENIC ROAD LOCOMOTIVES - WORKS NUMBER ORDER

 Picture courtesy of Steam Scenes.

 This engine was exhibited by Burrell at the Royal Smithfield Show in 1923 before delivery to H. Studt & Sons Swansea.
-This was the sixth Thetford engine to carry the name JOHN BULL.
 She was purchased as an additional engine for Studt's Scenic Dragons working with the Burrell 3599 KITCHENER and the Fowler LADY MARGARET.
-After WW1 the engine was renamed KITCHENER.
+The engine was later renamed KITCHENER.
 The ride was sold in 1928.
 The engine was used to demolish damaged buildings in Swansea during the blitz in the Second World War.
-She had 7ft rear wheels and her brass valve chest covers were embossed with Dragons.
+Her brass valve chest covers were embossed with Dragons.
 Finally scrapped in 1958.

 3968 THE WHALE - Built 1924 - Harry Hall of Derby - Scrapped